Learning Long-Range Representations with Equivariant Messages: Equivariant long-range message passing

-To see that the result is equivariant, recall that adding two equivariant objects yields another equivariant object, and that multiplication with a prefactor, provided that the factor is shared across all $m$ for a given $l$, also retains equivariance.
-It is then easy to see that multiplying $\spherical{Q}{l}_i$ with a factor $\inlinefrac{1}{r_{ij}^p}$ yields an equivariant, and that the sum in \cref{eq:Vi_equi} also yields an equivariant, since all summands are equivariant objects.
-As our model does not enforce charge neutrality by constraining charges, it may predict systems with a net charge.
-We argue and numerically confirm in \cref{sec:ap_equiv} that the compensating background charge correction preserves equivariance.
+To see that the result is equivariant, recall (see \cref{sec:apx-modules}) that adding two equivariant objects yields another equivariant object, and that multiplication with a prefactor, provided that the factor is shared across all entries for a given $l$, also retains equivariance. \CL{The prefactor $\inlinefrac{1}{r_{ij}^p}$ depends on the pair $(i,j)$ and therefore varies across pairs; however, for any given pair, it is a single scalar that multiplies all $m$ components equally within each $l$.
+Since the action of rotations on spherical features is a linear map along the $m$ index, this scalar multiplication commutes with it.} It is then easy to see that multiplying $\tQ_i$ with a factor $\inlinefrac{1}{r_{ij}^p}$ yields an equivariant quantity, and that the sum in \cref{eq:Vi_equi} also yields an equivariant, since all summands are equivariant objects.
+We argue and numerically confirm in \cref{sec:ap_equiv} that a compensating background charge correction preserves equivariance.

-Overall, this approach allows the global aggregation of equivariant messages in a way that is amenable to efficient implementation, scaling $\bigo{N \log N}$ in periodic systems and -- at least in principle, see \cref{sub:ewald_summation} -- $\bigo{N}$ in finite systems.
-The method also naturally accommodates the asymptotic power-law decay intrinsic to most long-range effects in physical systems.
+Overall, this approach allows the global aggregation of equivariant messages in a way that is amenable to efficient implementation, scaling $\bigo{N \log N}$ in periodic systems \ML{(see \cref{sec:apx-benchmark})} and---at least in principle, see \cref{sec:apx-ewald_summation}---$\bigo{N}$ in finite systems.
+Even more advanced computational methods can bring $\bigo{N}$ scaling to both.
+The method also naturally accommodates the long-range effects in physical systems, which decay asymptotically following a power law.